Kmeakin/walrus-report/src/30-implementation.md

 }
 ```

-Of the 4 approaches I have explored in writing the Walrus parser, I find parser
+Of the 4 approaches explored in this project, find parser combinators proved to
-combinators to be the most satisfactory: they are nearly as declarative as
+be the most satisfactory: they are nearly as declarative as Parsing Expression
-Parsing Expression Grammars, whilst still allowing the programmer to use the
+Grammars, whilst still allowing the programmer to use the full abstraction
-full abstraction capabilities of the normal implementation language, as in
+capabilities of the normal implementation language, as in hand-written recursive
-hand-written recursive descent.
+descent.

-However, the implementation is still far from satisfactory: it provides neither
+However, the implementation is still far from perfect: it provides neither error
-error reporting nor error recovery.
-Since my parser combinators currently do not
+reporting nor error recovery.
+Since parser combinators given above do not
 distinguish between failure to parse due to a syntax error and failure to parse
 because another alternative rule needs to be attempted, the precise location of
 a syntax error cannot easily be detected - the only indication that a syntax
 error was encountered was that the whole input string was not consumed.
 Therefore, the Walrus parser will simply abort if the entire input file is not
 consumed, without any indication of where the first syntax error occurred.
-Error-reporting and error-recovering parser-combinators would be one of my first
-priorities if I were to continue working on the compiler.

 ## Semantic Analysis
-The two previous sections have covered *syntactic-analysis*: ensuring that the
+The two previous sections have covered *syntactic analysis*: ensuring that the
-program is *syntactically-correct*.
-Now we will move onto *semantic-analysis*:
+program is *syntactically correct*.
+Now we will move onto *semantic analysis*:
-checking that the program is *semantically-correct* (it contains no type errors,
+checking that the program is *semantically correct* (it contains no type errors,
 all referenced variables are defined, etc), and gathering enough information to
-be able to generate LLVM IR if the program is indeed semantically-correct.
+be able to generate LLVM IR if the program is indeed semantically correct.

-### Lowering
+### HIR generation
-Before we can begin performing semantic-analysis, we must convert the parse-tree
+Before we can begin performing semantic analysis, we must convert the parse tree
-which was generated by the parser to a more suitable Intermediate
+which was output from the parser to a more suitable Intermediate Representation.
-Representation.
-This is because the parse-tree contains a lot of extraneous
+This is because the parse tree contains a lot of extraneous nodes to represent
-nodes to represent syntactic elements such as commas and parentheses which carry
+syntactic elements such as commas and parentheses which carry no semantic
-no semantic information.
-The parse-tree also carries the source-location of
+information.
+The parse tree also carries the source location of every node.
+This
-every node.
-This is useful for display the source location of errors to the
+is useful for displaying the source location of errors to the programmer, but is
-programmer, but is only needed once semantic-analysis has been performed and all
+only needed once semantic analysis has been performed and all errors have been
-errors have been collected - while actual semantic analysis takes place, we do
+collected - while actual semantic analysis takes place, we do not need this
-not need this extra information.
+extra information.

 For these reasons, when performing semantic-analysis we operate over a more
 abstracted, high level representation, named unimaginatively the High-level
 Intermediate Representation.
-This name was inherited from the `rustc` compiler,
+This name was borrowed from the `rustc` compiler,
 which has several IRs, including a High-level Intermediate Representation and a
 Mid-level Intermediate Representation.
 The process of converting a parse tree to
 its HIR is called *lowering*.
 During this process, literals are also evaluated
-to get their values - `Int`s and `Float`s are parsed, and escape characters are
+to get their values - `Int`s and `Float`s are parsed, and escape sequences in
-replaced in `Char`s and `String`s.
+`Char`s and `String`s are replaced by their corresponding values.
+The abstract
+syntax of the High-level Intermediate Representation is given in @sec:appendix:hir.

 #### HIR annotation
 Having a representation of the all the source level entities - expressions,